A day rarely goes by without a scam likely call showing up on your caller ID. If you’re like most people, you send that call straight to voicemail.

 6. Use a Sales-Specific Telecommunications Provider

-Keeping track of all these outbound call do’s and don’ts can be overwhelming without the help of a sales-specific telecommunications provider.
+Keeping track of all these outbound calling do’s and don’ts can be overwhelming without the help of a sales-specific telecommunications provider.

 The best vendors will automatically register your number through 10DLC, certifying it as legitimate and preventing anyone from spoofing it.
 They’ll also pay close attention to any FCC amendments that require changes to your numbers or outbound calling strategy.
 Some of these providers even have their own proprietary machine learning models that learn which numbers are more likely to show up as spam.

-Here at Kixie, we have an AI-powered “ConnectionBoost,” which replaces numbers more likely to be marked as spam with local, registered ones that are least likely to be marked as scam likely.
-As Kixie identifies spammy numbers, it removes them from its customer pool which further decreases the chances of our customers’ calls showing up as spam.
+Here at Kixie we provide an AI-powered feature called ConnectionBoost which replaces phone numbers more likely to be marked as spam risk with new local phone numbers that are the least likely to be marked as scam likely.
+As Kixie identifies spam risk numbers, it removes them from the number pool, further decreasing the chances of our customers’ calls showing up as scam likely.

 In fact, ConnectionBoost is so powerful that the trusted number of Kixie calls is over five times higher than those of other VOIP competitors.
 Because of ConnectionBoost and its other spam-reducing features, Kixie has a better chance of reducing the instances of your calls showing as spam than any other platform on the market.